-Plurilingual and Pluricultural Education in the Global Era: New Challenges and Opportunities – An Online Talk and Mini-workshop by Dr. Barbara Spinelli (Columbia University)
+Plurilingual and Pluricultural Education in the Global Era: New Challenges and Opportunities – A Talk and Mini-workshop by Dr. Barbara Spinelli (Columbia University)

 - Talk followed by a Q&A: 6:15-7:30pm